cgarchbold/CS316_project4/README.md

   You can use data.get('e2d70964-fc75-4115-b7ee-cf73f842aaf3').
 To get an object holding this user's values such as username password etc. { username: ' ... }

   All that needs to be done is routing and handlebars html for user pages dispalying thier information.

+  Oh also everytime you run this program the registered users are deleted, so each time the cache of userdata is cleared on startup.